fastly/fastly-py/README.md

 ## Authorization

 The Fastly API requires an [API token](https://developer.fastly.com/reference/api/#authentication) for most operations.
-Set it in the Python client by assigning to `api_token` of a configuration as shown:
+Set it by assigning `api_token` to a configuration as shown:

 ```python
 # Authorize the client with a Fastly API token.